dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 ## Part 2: Setup Git & Atom

-You'll use Atom and the Github app to submit a JPG of your final design.
+You'll use Atom and the Github app to submit a PDF of your final design.
 Follow the instructions below to add your page to the DALI Map!

 ### Download & Install Atom
 Atom is a great code editor, it is cross platform and looks pretty.
 If you prefer a different editor you can use that one instead.
 If you already have Atom installed, you can skip this section.